 I took Japanese university classes for three years.
 I studied on my own like someone converting to a new religion.
 I even moved to to Japan!
 Japanese was often overwhelmingly difficult.
 I invested so little effort in learning French but just sort of became fluent.
 Japanese on the other hand… I thought five years of serious hard work would be enough.
 After studying Japanese for ten years, it felt like I had jumped into the deep end of a pool—then realized I was actually in the middle of an ocean.
 People said my Japanese was good, but it felt like I had drowned to get here.

-I realized I may not be flawless in Japanese, but I’m certainly good enough to be a Japanese to English translator.
-I think I’m better than a lot of the competition I’ve seen.
-I think the native English “Japanese to English” translators who do solo translations are in short supply.
+I think I’m good enough to be a Japanese to English translator now.
+I think the native English Japanese to English translators who do solo translations are in short supply.
 I should’ve gotten into professional translation earlier.
-My problem was confidence.
-I thought I had to be just as good as a native Japanese writer at Japanese, and just as good as an English novelist at writing in English.
-Such a level is ideal, but I think there are few who have this skill set.
-You just have to be better than the competition.
+I start to feel confident, then some niche article in Japanese, that most Japanese people can’t understand, takes away all of my confidence.
+I sometimes think I have to be just as good as a native Japanese reader at Japanese and just as good as an English novelist at writing in English.

 So, here I am, not sure which way to swim.
 If I stay still here, I’ll drown.
 I have to pick a direction and go.
 I hope I meet some help along the way to shore.